 Denounce a Vice

-May it be alcohol, or smoking, or junk food, or whatever you think is bad for you, convince the people of your community to sponsor you, and the ones who are with you in this, to denounce a vice.
+It might be alcohol, smoking, junk food, or whatever else you think is bad for you.
+Convince the people of your community to sponsor you, and the ones who are with you in this, to denounce a vice.

 You could have one sponsor each day for giving it up for a certain period.

 You might find a sizeable number of local kids with BMX bikes in the parks around you.